 Whether it’s soccer or tennis — fun and success motivate many people to play sports.
 VDM28 series distance sensors are now giving aspiring athletes a boost.
 With Pulse Ranging Technology (PRT), they help detect how fast a run or dribble on a training course was finished and which improvements were made over the last session.

-What do a record-breaking 100 m sprinter like Usain Bolt and a soccer player like Arjen Robben have in common?
+What do a record-breaking 100 meter sprinter like Usain Bolt and a soccer player like Arjen Robben have in common?
 An awe-inspiring running speed of 37 km/h!
 And if this result recorded by FIFA was not already impressive enough, it's even more astounding to hear that Robben reached this speed after having already played 80 minutes of soccer.

 Somersaults Are Yesterday's News

 Among track athletes and soccer players alike, many professional sports careers are forged in early childhood.
 The players fighting for points at the World Cup in Russia know this all too well.
 From a young age, speed, endurance, and coordination have all been part of their training schedules.
 And yet it is precisely these motor skills that are not being sufficiently developed among children today.
 This report comes from someone who should know: tennis coach Wolfgang Paes.
 The 48-year-old realized early on that social and technological change has made it more likely for kids to spend their time playing video games than being active outside.
 "As a teacher, I've really noticed that it is difficult to inspire children with tennis training alone."
 So the father of five developed the sportstation, a device that makes it fun to train motor skills.
 The device is based on "Speed4"—an application that the technology-loving tennis player had found success with well before launching the sportstation.

 A New Spin on Gym Class with Sensors